The Best Numbing Cream For Tattoos

-You must remember to remove excess gel from the area before tattoo recommences otherwise the skin could become slippery, which could give your artist some difficulties while trying to tattoo.
+You must remember to remove any excess gel from the area before the tattoo recommences otherwise the skin could become slippery, which could cause difficulties for your tattoo artist.

 Finally, it’s not recommended to reapply more Lidocaine Blue Gel in the same tattooing session once the initial application’s numbing effect has worn off.
 This prevents the risk of possible side-effects from applying too much.

 Active Ingredients: Lidocaine 4%, Tetracaine 2%, and vasuclar constrictor to reduce swelling, bruising and bleeding

 Overall another great pain reliever with some really positive customer reviews.
 The fact that the numbing effect begins straight after application means less waiting around unlike some other creams on the market where activation can take up to an hour.

 The mixture of active numbing ingredients along with an added vasoconstrictor to prevent excessive bleeding, swelling and bruising makes this something you should definitely try next time you go in for a tattoo.